Milos

 Milos or Melos (/ˈmiːlɒs, -loʊs/; Μήλος, /el/; Μῆλος) is a volcanic Greek island in the Aegean Sea, just north of the Sea of Crete.
-It is the southwestern-most island of the Cyclades group.
+It is the southwestern-most of the Cyclades islands.

-The Venus de Milo (now in the Louvre), the Poseidon of Melos (now in the NAMA) and the Asclepius of Milos (now in the British Museum) were all found on the island, as was an archaic Apollo now in Athens.
+Sculptures from Milos include the Venus de Milo (now in the Louvre), the Poseidon of Melos (now in the NAMA), the Asclepius of Milos (now in the British Museum), and an archaic Apollo now in Athens.
 Milos is a popular tourist destination during the summer.
 The municipality of Milos also includes the uninhabited offshore islands of Antimilos and Akradies.
 The combined land area is 160.147 km² and at the 2021 census the population was 5,193 inhabitants.